DHTMLX/docs-spreadsheet/docs/vuejs_integration.md

 ### Scenario 1.
 Isolating Spreadsheet in a Vue component

-In this variant SpreadSheet configuration and data are held inside of the Vie component with no bonds with the external part of the application.
+In this variant Spreadsheet configuration and data are held inside of the Vie component with no bonds with the external part of the application.

 #### Spreadsheet initialization